rushimok73/AWS-SAA-C03-Notes/README.md

 Hourly commitment for 1 or 3-year plan
 Reservation of general compute $ amounts (I am going to use x$ worth of compute for y years) Until you don't exceed the plan.
 After than normal on-demand billing

+#### 1.6.11.7.
+Spot Fleet
+A Spot Fleet is a set of Spot Instances and optionally On-Demand Instances that is launched based on criteria that you specify.
+The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.